ETL Orders and Returns Transfer Process

 Return Order Object - Partial Return with No Line Items

-If you do not provide line item details with an order, the return should provide the updated amount after return.
+If you do not provide line item details with an order, the return should provide the updated amount after a return.

 {